brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

-# Effortless Migration: Upgrading Azure Resource Definitions with Terraform AzureRM 3.x
+# Effortless Terraform Migration: Upgrading Azure Resource Definitions to Terraform AzureRM 3.x

 When you install your Azure infrastructure using Terraform, there are instances in which it is imperative that you migrate soon-to-be-obsolete resource definitions over to the up-to-date versions.

+For example,

 In this article, I will illustrate (using one of the most classic examples) how to upgrade your resource definitions and state file in such a way where you won't have to do a complete tear-down and re-build of your infrastructure.